cybozu-go/meows/docs/design.md

      registration token to `Pod` `env`.
   - Runner watcher: A component to watch registered information about runners on GitHub periodically.
-  - `Pod` sweeper: A component to sweep Pods which exceeds the deletion time available from annotation or Runner Pod API periodically.
+  - `Pod` sweeper: A component to sweep Pods which exceeds the deletion time available from [Runner Pod API](runner-pod-api.md#getdeletiontime) periodically.
 - Slack agent
   - Notifier: HTTP Server which accepts requests from runner `Pod`s and notify user whether jobs are failed or not via Slack Webhook.
-  - Extender: WebSocket client which watches Slack button events and extends the lifetime of a `Pod` by annotating the `Pod` with the extended deletion time.
+  - Extender: WebSocket client which watches Slack button events and extends the lifetime of a `Pod` by requesting the `Pod` with the extended deletion time via [API](runner-pod-api.md#putdeletiontime).

 ![Diagram](./images/architecture.png)